grncdr/js-create-class/README.md

 ### `inherit`

-The value if `inherit` should be another class/constructor function that you would like to serve as the prototype of this one.
+The value of `inherit` should be another class/constructor function that you would like to serve as the prototype of this one.
 The inheritance will be set up using [`inherits`](https://npm.im/inherits).
 The super/parent class will be accessible via the `super_` property of the constructor:

 ```javascript
 var Readable = require('streams').Readable;